An Easy Tiffin Recipe For Chocolate Lovers

 - Line your baking tin with parchment paper and set aside for later.

-- Crush the rich tea biscuits into small crumbs leaving a few bigger pieces for texture.
+- Crush the rich tea biscuits into small crumbs leaving a few bigger pieces for texture.300 g Rich Tea Biscuits

 - Melt butter, caster sugar, honey and cocoa powder over a medium heat or in a microwave until melted.
-Mix the mixture until combined.
+Mix the mixture until combined.180 g Unsalted Butter, 4 tbsp Honey, 3 tbsp Caster Sugar, 3 tbsp Cocoa Powder

-- Pour the tiffin mixture into a lined 9″ tin and press down with the back of a spoon until compressed.
-My tip is to use a clean spoon to press the tiffin mixture down, otherwise the mixture will stick to the spoon.
+- Pour the tiffin mixture into a lined tin and press down with the back of a spoon until compressed.

 - Melt the white chocolate, milk chocolate and dark chocolate in different bowls.
-Blob each chocolate on top of the tiffin mixture in different areas.
+Spoon each chocolate on top of the tiffin mixture in different areas.100 g Dark Chocolate, 100 g White Chocolate, 100 g Milk Chocolate

-- With a skewer or toothpick, swirls the chocolate to create a marbled look.
+- With a skewer or toothpick, swirl the chocolate to create a marbled look.
 Ensure the chocolate evenly coats all areas of the tiffin base.
+Watch the video to see how I did this.

 - Place the tiffin in the fridge and leave to cool for 2 hours or until the tiffin has hardened.
-Once chilled, cut into 16 slices.
+Once chilled, cut into slices (I often cut mine into 16 slices or 9 big slices).

 Music in video from Uppbeat, License code: 08VBCZFHCZBZDBBY